peteash10/bugpowder/README.md

 - [The archive on display in 2018.](https://art.peteashton.com/OZA/)

 ## Stats
-Calculations are based comparing the taking the size of the scanned files and comparing them to percentage of zines scanned.
+Calculations are based comparing the taking the size of the scanned files and comparing them to the physical percentage of zines scanned.

 -	Date of first scan: 	6 June 2024
 -	This page updated: 	5 July 2024